EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 Data were stored in varying and inconsistent formats.
-An early SEA database [@De-Stercke:2014] estimated energy efficiencies of end-use machines by the economic status of countries, thereby precluding its use for energy-economy studies.
+An early SEA database [@De-Stercke:2014] estimated energy efficiencies of end-use machines using the economic status of countries, thereby precluding its use for energy-economy studies.

 The authors of the current paper and others in the field